How Can Machine Learning Emulators Best Support Climate Science?: Guiding emulator development

-Model evaluation should go beyond simply comparing average statistics of relevant variables, but instead consider the entire emulator workflow \citep{fowler2025downscaling}.
+Model evaluation should go beyond simply comparing average statistics of relevant variables and instead consider the entire emulator workflow \citep{fowler2025downscaling}.
 Evaluations must also account for large internal climate variability \citep{deser2012communication} and should separate natural variability from the forced climate signal, for example, by using sufficiently large ensembles \citep{lutjens2025impact}.
 Therefore, evaluation metrics should be chosen with the intended application in mind and justified accordingly \citep{kendon2025potential}.
-Further, evaluating climate model data on a point-by-point basis usually does not make sense; compare \citet{deser2012communication}.
-Instead, distributional properties such as variability and extremes \citep{sun2020evaluating}, alongside physically meaningful inter-variable relationships and object-based metrics that evaluate the structure and evolution of coherent weather phenomena, are more meaningful \citep{doury2023regional}.
-Such an evaluation need not be exhaustive across all possible metrics but it should clearly validate the emulator’s performance relative to its stated scientific purpose.
-Finally, comparing results against multiple observational products whenever possible strengthens the robustness of these findings \citep{gonzalez2019harmonized}.
+Further, evaluating climate model data on a point-by-point basis is of limited value; see also \citet{deser2012communication}.
+More informative evaluations could examine whether emulators reproduce distributional properties such as variability and extremes \citep{sun2020evaluating}, preserve physically meaningful inter-variable relationships, capture the structure and evolution of coherent weather phenomena through object-based metrics \citep{doury2023regional}, and, for generative models, represent plausible uncertainty ranges for selected scientifically relevant events, e.g., extremes \citep{legasa_regional_2026}.
+Such an evaluation need not be exhaustive across all possible metrics, but it should clearly validate the emulator’s performance relative to its stated scientific purpose.
+Where emulators are intended to support downstream applications, validation can also be extended to impact assessments; for example, by testing whether emulator-based impacts are consistent with those derived from the original physical models \citep{bouabid2026score}.
+Finally, comparing results against multiple observational products whenever possible strengthens the robustness of findings \citep{gonzalez2019harmonized, kochkov2024neural}.